MolotovCherry/Native-Memory-Scripter/README.md

 # Native Memory Scripter

+Native Memory Scripter is a plugin which allows you to create a native plugin by writing Python scripts.
+This saves a lot of time and makes the process of native plugin dev a lot easier.

+# Building

 1. Follow instructions in `lib` folder and read the README there to finish setting up `libmem`

 To build: